-The data gathered is then forwarded to other processes and bodies within the College where such information is needed, such as the institutional planning process, budget development, and committees and councils, such as the Academic and Student Affairs Council.
+The data gathered is then forwarded to other processes and bodies within the College where such information is needed, such as the institutional planning process, budget development, and committees and councils.
 It also serves to provide documentation to outside accrediting bodies, such as the Southern Association of Colleges and Schools - Commission on Colleges (SACS-COC) or discipline-specific accreditors, such as the Texas Commission of Law Enforcement.

 The steps of the assessment cycle include:

-Because of the complex organizational structure of ACC, the terms "department", "discipline" and "program" are often used interchangeably.
-For the sake of clarity, in this document:
+Because of the complex organizational structure of ACC, the terms "department," "discipline," and "program" are often used interchangeably.
+For the sake of clarity, the following definitions are used:

-- programs are plans of coursework that lead to an Associate's degree, Certificate, Field of Study (e.g., AA Psychology, AAS Health Information Technology, Certificate in Medical Coding, Criminal Justice Field of Study).
+• programs are plans of coursework that lead to an Associate's degree, Certificate, or Field of Study (e.g., AA Psychology, AAS Health Information Technology, Certificate in Medical Coding, Criminal Justice Field of Study).